apache/skywalking/docs/en/FAQ/es-version-conflict.md

 }
 ```

-This would affect the system much, just a possibility of inaccurate of metrics.
+This would not affect the system much, just a possibility of inaccurate of metrics.
 If this wouldn't show up in high
 frequency, you could ignore this directly.

 In case you could see many logs like this.
 Then it is a signal, that the flush period of your ElasticSearch template can't
 catch up your setting.
 Or you set the `persistentPeriod` less than the flush period.